 Q2: Which vegetables are best suited for a classic chicken stew?

-Q3: How do I ensure the chicken stays tender and juicy in the stew?
+Q3: How do I ensure the chicken stays tender and juicy?